alievk/voi-js-client/README.md

-# Voi JS client
+# Voi JS Client
-I was making this client for testing the Voi backend from the beginning.
-It has a primitive design, but it makes the job!
+I created this client for testing the Voi backend from the beginning.
+It has a primitive design, but it gets the job done!

 ## Requirements
-This app is made on top of [Vue](https://vuejs.org/), but all you need is Docker on your machine.
+This app is built on top of [Vue](https://vuejs.org/), but all you need is Docker on your machine.

 ## Installation
 Get the code.